 More information about Senegal is available on the Senegal Page and from other Department of State publications and other sources listed at the end of this fact sheet.

 The United States established diplomatic relations with Senegal in 1960, following its independence from France and the dissolution of the Mali Federation.
 Senegal has had four presidents in its history, with power transferred peacefully between each administration.
-The country’s fourth and current president, Macky Sall, was elected in 2019.
+The country’s fourth and current president, Macky Sall, was elected to a second term in 2019.

 Senegal is an important partner of the United States in promoting peace and security in Africa.
-The country shares many fundamental values and international goals with the United States, and it has set an example of democratic rule as well as ethnic and religious tolerance.
+It shares many fundamental values and international goals with the United States and is a model of democratic rule as well as ethnic and religious tolerance.
 Senegal is also a major contributor to regional peacekeeping operations.
-The main challenge Senegal faces is accelerating economic growth in order to create more opportunity for young people, who are the majority of the population.
+Senegal faces a key challenge in accelerating economic growth to create more opportunities for young people, who are the majority of the population.

 U.S. Assistance to Senegal

-U.S. assistance to Senegal seeks to increase agricultural productivity, improve health care, expand infrastructure, reform and modernize the energy sector, and strengthen basic education.
+U.S. assistance to Senegal seeks to increase agricultural productivity, improve health care and health security, expand infrastructure, reform and modernize the energy sector, and strengthen basic education.
 Bilateral military cooperation bolsters the professionalism and capacity of the Senegalese Armed Forces.

 Bilateral Economic Relations

-The top three U.S. exports to Senegal are refined petroleum, petroleum products, and automobiles.
-Senegal’s top exports to the U.S. are fake hair, minerals, and synthetic fibers.
-Senegal is eligible for trade preferences under the African Growth and Opportunity Act.
-In 2018, Senegal’s top exports to the United States were agricultural products, minerals, and synthetic hair.
-The two countries have signed a bilateral investment treaty.
-The United States also has a trade and investment framework agreement with the Economic Community of West African States, of which Senegal is a member.
+The top three U.S. exports to Senegal include refined petroleum, petroleum products, and automobiles.
+Senegal’s top exports to the United States are agricultural products, minerals, and synthetic fibers.
+Senegal is eligible for trade preferences under the African Growth and Opportunity Act (AGOA), and the United States and Senegal have a bilateral investment treaty.
+The United States also has a trade and investment framework agreement with the Economic Community of West African States (ECOWAS), of which Senegal is a member.

 Public Diplomacy Environment